thecreare/discord-shenanigans-app/README.md

 # Enactor of Shenanigans

-Generic utility bot for discord.
-Does my bidding.
+Opinionated moderation & utility bot made for (and currently hardcoded for) the Evolve 3D server.